mdshoeb2050/JS-A2Z-Series/10_classesAndObjects/OOPSnotesGPT/level_2.md

      }
    }

+   //creating an instance
    const account = new BankAccount(1000);
+   //accessing deposit method
    account.deposit(500);
+  //accessing withdraw method
    account.withdraw(200);
    ```

 4. **Inheritance:**
-   - Inheritance allows one class to inherit the properties and methods of another class.
-It promotes code reusability.
+   - Inheritance allows one class to { inherit the properties and methods of another class} .
+   - It promotes code reusability. (write once use many times)

    Example: